Marzieh-RP/Keras/README.md

-In this project Keras is used to train a neural network to predict total earnings of a new game
+In this supervised learning project, Keras is used to train a neural network to predict total earnings of a new game for a video game retailer.